leonanta/gis-template/README.md

 5. **Wait for your Pull Request to be reviewed and merged!**
 6. **Enjoy and welcome to Hacktoberfest 2021 and Keep Contributing :)**

+Note : Only add profile will NOT be allowed and NOT be merged